 Cheat sheets are clear and simple and thus should actually encourage you to learn grammar.

 4) It promotes learning independence

-Having just a one piece of paper which provides you with the most important information about the languages can help you become more effective independent learner.
+Having just a one piece of paper which provides you with the most important information about the languages can help you become a more effective independent learner.